scummvm/scummvm/backends/platform/atari/readme.txt

 This topic is more complex than it looks.
 ScummVM renders game graphics using rectangles and this port offers following options to render them:

-Direct rendering (vsync on/off) - present only with the SuperVidel Single buffering (vsync on/off)
+Direct rendering (present only with the SuperVidel) Single buffering
-Double buffering (vsync always on, the checkbox is ignored) Triple buffering (vsync always off, the checkbox is ignored)
+Triple buffering

 Direct rendering:
 ~~~~~~~~~~~~~~~~~

 This is direct writing of the pixels into (SuperVidel's) screen buffer.
-Since
-the updates are supplied as rectangles and not the whole screen there's no way
-to implement direct writing *and* double/triple buffering.
-Vsync() only
-synchronizes the point when the rendering process begins - if it takes more
-than the time reserved for the vertical blank interrupt (what happens
-with most of the games), you'll see screen tearing.

 Pros: